Canadian silver dollar: Origin of the Arnprior name

 In December 1955, the Royal Canadian Mint made up an order of 2,000 silver dollars for a firm in Arnprior, Ontario.
 These coins had 2 and ½ water lines at the right end of the canoe.
 This was similar to the accidental disappearance of water lines on the versions from 1950 to 1951.
 The 1955 dollars caught the interest of many collectors and it was this version that led to the term Arnprior being applied to any dollar with an appearance of missing water lines.
 An even more collectible of the 1955 Arnprior, is given by the die break on the obverse legend, with the result being the joining of the T and the I in GRATIA.

 No shoulder fold obverse

-An element that was common on every denomination of 1953 was the two obverses that existed.
+An element that was common in every denomination of 1953 was the two obverses that existed.
 Said obverses are commonly identified as the No Shoulder Fold and the Shoulder Fold.
 The coinage for the year featured the new effigy of Queen Elizabeth II.
-The sculptress was Mrs. Mary Gillick and she created a model with a relief that was too high.
+The sculptor was Mary Gillick and she created a model with a relief that was too high.
 The centre portion of the effigy was to feature two lines on the shoulder.
 These lines were supposed to represent a fold in the Queen's gown.
 As these lines did not appear very well, it was commonly termed the No Shoulder Strap by many collectors.
 Later on in the year, the Royal Canadian Mint's Chief engraver Thomas Shingles lowered the relief of the model and strengthened the shoulder and hair details.
 This modified obverse became known as the Shoulder Strap variety.